hlurbur/Avy-Savvy-Skiing/README.md

 # Avy-Savvy-Skiing

                                                 - AVY SAVVY SKIING -
 This program scrapes the avalanche forecast from the Northwest Avalanche Center (NWAC) website and analyzes backcountry ski routes to pick the safest ski route for the day given the avalanche forecast.
-The program then sends the chosen routes along with the daily avalnche forecast in an automated email to program users.
+The program then sends the chosen routes along with the daily avalanche forecast in an automated email to program users.

 This program aims to increase safety in the backcoutry by ruling out dangerous routes when conditions are unsafe and automatically suggesting safe alternative routes from a database of routes.